 Layering Irish Coffee

-This coffee coffee is typically served in layers showing off the dark coffee on the bottom and smooth cream on the top.
+This coffee is typically served in layers showing off the dark coffee on the bottom and smooth cream on the top.
 It can also be mixed so the flavors blend together.
 This recipe shows the drink mixed to a creamy brown color.
 Try your hand at layering this drink by slowly pouring the cream on top of the coffee mixture without stirring.
 Irish coffee looks great and feels authentic when served in an Irish coffee glass mug.

 - 1.5 ounce Irish Whiskey